 He is the Faculty & Spiritual Advisor of the Campus Praise Ministries at Kutztown University.

-He is a Co-Author of two psychology text books entitled: “Understanding Psychology” now in its 6th edition (2011) and “Charting the Human Development: A Life Span Perspective”, 1st edition (2012).
+He is a Co-Author of two psychology text books entitled: “Understanding Psychology” 6th edition (2011) and “Charting the Human Development: A Life Span Perspective” (2012)

 Rev. Dr. James D. Jackson is a researcher, lecturer, and author in the fields of gerontology, academic student success and minority cultural issues, with numerous publications and numerous international and national presentations in these fields.
 A sought after instructor, Dr. Jackson has taught at Shippensburg University, Muhlenberg College, Lehigh University, Penn State Berks-Lehigh Valley, Widener University, Lincoln University, Moravian College, Allegheny University and Lehigh Carbon Community College and has received numerous teaching and service awards.

-He is a member of Alpha Mu Nu of Omega Psi Phi Fraternity Inc. serves as Chaplin.
+He is a member of Alpha Mu Nu Chapter of Omega Psi Phi Fraternity Inc. serves as Chaplain.
 He is a member of the Free and Accepted Masons of Pennsylvania Wyoming Lodge #135 and the Order of Eastern Stars Virginia E Holland #86.

 He is married to Lisa Ann Jackson, they have one son Ezra Daniel Jackson and he has one daughter Julaya Lei Bridgette.

 This content is restricted to site members.
 If you are an existing user, please login.
 New users may register below.